-According to NEMA, a common source for surges generated inside an industrial building are situations where power is switched on and off.
-An example of this is a simple thermostat that controls the power to a high-powered heating element or HVAC system.
-Between 60 to 80 percent of all surges are created within a facility.
+According to NEMA, a common source for surges generated inside a building are situations where power is switched on and off, particularly for higher-powered electrical equipment such as pumps and motors.
+An example of this is a simple thermostat that controls the power to a high-powered heating element or HVAC system - ironically, it is this starting and stopping of the system that can create surges that damage the controller and other nearby systems.

+Between 60 to 80 percent of all surges experienced in a facility are created within that facility.
 These surges contain limited energy but are often the cause of system upset or cumulative damage to electronics.
-Surges that originate from outside the facility include those due to lightning and utility grid switching.
-These surges from external sources, while less common, are typically much more severe than those from internal sources.
+Power surges that originate from outside the facility include those due to lightning and utility grid switching, among other sources.
+These surges from external sources, while less common, can be more severe than those from internal sources.